soulwing/pinject/README.md

 Properties placed on the classpath in `META-INF/beans.properties` override those specified elsewhere on the classpath.
-This allows you to easily target properties whose values you want to override by putting their fully-qualified names in a `META-INF/beans.properties` file with your test resources.
+This allows you to easily target properties whose values you want to override during tests by putting their fully-qualified names in a `META-INF/beans.properties` file with your test resources.
 For example, in a Maven project you could put your overrides in `src/test/resources/META-INF/beans.properties`.

 ### Overriding Properties in Java EE and Web Applications